aamcatamney/mssql-seeded/README.md

 `MSSS_USER_READER_NAME` is the login & user name with db_datareader role that will be created and applied to each restored database.
 OPTIONAL

 `MSSS_USER_READER_PASSWORD` is the password for the above user.
 OPTIONAL

+`MSSS_REQUIRED_DBS` is a comma seperated list of databases that need to be created or restored.
+OPTIONAL